gt1/damapper_bwt/README.md

 damapper_bwt ref.fasta <reads.fasta >mapped.bam
 ```

-The program expects the reference and reads in the FastA format [https://en.wikipedia.org/wiki/FASTA_format]
+The program expects the reference in FastA format [https://en.wikipedia.org/wiki/FASTA_format].
+The reads can be provided in FastA or BAM format.
+If the input is in the BAM format then the program needs to be called using -Ibam.
-and outputs alignments as an (uncompressed) BAM file on the standard output channel.
+damapper_bwt outputs alignments as a BAM file on the standard output channel.

 During the first run with any reference the program will compute an index of the reference.